hawkinsw/medava/README.md

         at edu.uc.cs3003.medava.SupplyChain.main(SupplyChain.java:6)
 ```

 Why?
-Because the `Hospital` eventually unloads an instance of the `Jarvik` class and that is *not* an instance (or subclass) of `Medicine` so the cast is invalid!
+Because the `Hospital` eventually unloads an instance of the `Jarvik` class and that is *not* an instance of `Medicine` (or one of its subtypes) so the cast is invalid!
 But, but, but -- I know, I see it, too!

 `Jarvik` *is* a class that implements all the methods that we need to be able to add it to the `Transporter` -- there's a `getMedicineName`, there's a `isTemperatureRangeAcceptable`, there's even a `getSchedule`, even though it doesn't necessarily make sense.
 Java is [not impressed]().
-That static cast cannot complete because the static cast relies on nominal type equivalency and a `Jarvik` is not a `Medicine` (or subclass thereof).
+That static cast cannot complete because the static cast relies on _nominal type equivalency_ and a `Jarvik` is not a `Medicine` (or subtype thereof).
 If Java used structural type equivalency, then we might have had a chance!
 But here ... no dice!

 ## Mirror, Mirror On The Wall!

 We've avoided the elephant in the room for long enough -- none of the changes that we made above even yielded code that compiled let alone executed correctly!
 The compiler first encounters a problem in the `load` method of the `Transporter` class!
 Why?
 Because the `load` method relies on the fact that it can invoke a method named `isTemperatureRangeAcceptable` on the item to load to determine whether to follow the client's command.

 But, again, the type of the parameter is `Object` (because we wanted our `Transporter` to have maximum flexibility)!
 We know that casting is probably not a good solution.
 I mean, how could we determine how to write the cast when we've left ourselves wide open to accepting an instance of absolutely any Java type?

 There's still hope, though!
-Java provides an amazing set of functionality under the umbrella of *reflection*.
+Java provides an amazing set of functionality under the umbrella of _reflection_.
 Reflection is a feature of a programming language that "allows its programs to have run-time access to their types and structures and to be able to dynamically modify their behavior."
 (Sebesta)

-Our simulation software (in particular, the `Transporter` and `Hospital` class) can use reflection to dynamically check whether the item to be loaded and shipped has the proper validation methods (ie., `isTemperatureRangeAcceptable`, `getSchedule`, `getMedicineName`).
+Our simulation software (in particular, the `Transporter` and `Hospital` class) can use reflection to dynamically check whether the item to be loaded and shipped has the proper validation methods (i.e., `isTemperatureRangeAcceptable`, `getSchedule`, `getMedicineName`).
 Based on the result of that check, the `Transporter` and `Hospital` classes will modify their behavior:

-1. In the `Transporter` class, if the `isTemperatureRangeAcceptable` function is not available, the function will assume that it cannot be added to the cargo bay; if the validation method *is* available, then the `load` method of the `Transporter` class will call it just as it did before!
+1. In the `Transporter` class, if the `isTemperatureRangeAcceptable` function is not available on the method being `load`ed, the function will assume that it cannot be added to the transporter's cargo bay; if the validation method *is* available, then the `load` method of the `Transporter` class will call it just as it did before to make the "can ship" determination!
 1. In the `Hospital` class, if the `getSchedule` method is not available during `receive`, the method will assume that it cannot be received; if the validation method *is* available, then the `receive` method of the `Hospital` class will call it just as it did before!

 Totally, totally cool!
 The syntax of reflection is a little mind bending and a little meta.
 Here's the updated code for the `load` method of the `Transporter` class: